 In this respect, some of the practical tips on how to reduce the volume of IVT include the following:

-1. Segment and analyze ad traffic thoroughly to recognize unusual behavior patterns and detect potentially fraudulent activity faster and easier.
+1. In addition to utilizing the conventional ransomware prevention mechanisms, segment and analyze ad traffic thoroughly to recognize unusual behavior patterns and detect potentially fraudulent activity faster and easier.

 2. Partner with reputable ad verification vendors to sustain your reputation as a publisher.